Harduim/Screeps/README.md

 - Find a better code formatter
 - Figure out a way to integrate some profiler
 - Benchmark energy efficiency of different logistics models

+## Project Structure

+Using a sort of [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation) on filenames because the game does not allow the use of sub-folders.